Gila-Johanna-Hofmann/karel_solutions/README.md

-# karel_solution_suggestions
-My solutions to Karel The Robots tasks.
+# My solutions to Karel The Robots tasks.

 Karel The Robot is a simple teaching environment for imperative programming basics.